nieksand/rustfun/README.md

 Algorithms operating on vectors.
 Most can be further generalized to deal with more arbitrary collections and types.

-Sorts: quick, heap, merge, insertion, selection, bubble, bogo, shaker.
+Sorts: quick, heap, merge, insertion, selection, bubble, bogo, shaker, binary insertion.

 Searches: binary, jump